Moving to Cyprus

 While development has been slower in the north, the recent financial crisis has reduced disparities with the south, bringing the two sides of the island to a more equal standing than ever before.
 As a result, the north is a viable option for people moving to Cyprus, especially since the cost of living is considerably lower.

-As with any location, holiday and residential experiences differ substantially.
-First, the size of the island is something very few take note of if they have not travelled around sufficiently.
-Even though Cyprus comprises different villages, their distance from one another, as well as their density, reflects the small size of the country.
+The size of the island is something very few take note of if they have not travelled around the country sufficiently.
+Even though Cyprus comprises of a number of different villages, their distance from one another, as well as their density, reflects the small size of the country.

-Second, getting on with locals might prove difficult for expats working in Cyprus.
+Getting along with locals might prove difficult for expats working in Cyprus.
 The air of competition and scepticism in the current, struggling economy may affect how locals view foreigners.
-Since the 2013 banking crisis, uncertainty and insecurity run high among those working in Cyprus and those wishing to work there.
 Employment opportunities are not as plentiful as they once were and investment risk has peaked.
 This is not to undermine the sincere warmth of Cypriot people, who are generally open and welcoming to newcomers, as it also depends on how expats approach Cypriot culture and whether they want to be part of its local communities.

-Expats accustomed to smooth and efficient administration may find the Cypriot mode rather frustrating.
+Expats accustomed to smooth and efficient administration may find the Cypriot system frustrating.
 Most systems and processes are not executed with the greatest of haste, especially when dealing with government, banking and utilities.
-Infrastructure in Cyprus has developed considerably over the past decade, but expats should remember that it still operates at a laidback pace.
+Infrastructure in Cyprus has developed considerably over the past decade, but expats should remember that it still operates at a laid back pace.

 While the Cypriot dialect of Greek is still the most widely spoken language, English is spoken and understood by many locals, particularly in the younger generations.
 English is also prevalent on signage, making both communicating and getting around Cyprus manageable for non-Greek visitors and residents.